rvennam/kube-code-camp/exercise-4/README.md

    ```
 3. Run `ibmcloud cr images` and find your new image.
 You will need the image name in the next step.

-3. Edit the watson-deployment.yml file andupdate the image tag with the registry path to the image you just created.
+3. Edit the watson-deployment.yml file and update the image tag with the registry path to the image you just created.
 Remember, to update a file click the pencil icon, find the file at `kube-code-camp/exercise-4/watson-deployment.yml`.
 Remember to save once you've edited it.

     ```yml
     spec:
       containers:
-        - name: watson-text-to-speech
+        - name: watson-speech-to-text
           image: "us.icr.io/<namespace>/<appname>" # edit here!
           # change to the path of the watson image you just built and pushed
           # ex: image: "us.icr.io/code-camp/bmv-watson-1234"